sbailey-phys/DxPRT/README.md

  7) when ready to record the draw command, first call SetRTVHandle() and DSVHandle() to set the relevant non-shader visible descriptor, then call the Render() method

-Precise details of each function are given below.
+Precise details of each function are given below and an example is given in demos/RenderDxPRT.cpp.